Federal Campaign Statements

 Internal Revenue Service - 527 Committees

-The IRS has a online database for searching campaign contribution and expenditure reports filed by independent 527 committees, which are groups involved in political activities that operate independent of a particular candidate or political party.
+The IRS has a online database for searching campaign contribution and expenditure reports filed by independent 527 committees.
+These are committees involved in political activities that operate independently of a particular candidate or political party.
 They may support a candidate, launch advertising campaigns of their own or do grass-roots organizing, such as voter registration drives.

 When doing a search, be sure to check the box for Form 8872 (which lists expenditures and contributions).
-And to view the reports, you'll need to open them with Adobe Acrobat Reader (Apple's Preview program for reading PDF files does not appeqr to work with these documents).
+The reports are viewable as PDF files.

 Federal Communications Commission - TV Political Advertisements